mdelarosa-cyber/Threat-Hunting-Scenario-Tor/README.md

 ## Response Taken

 TOR usage was confirmed on the endpoint `marcos-threat-h` by the user `labuser1`.
-The device was isolated, and the user's direct manager was notified immediately.
+The device was isolated, and the user's direct manager was notified.

 ---